 The Esri User Experience Improvement (EUEI) program is a voluntary agreement between you and Esri that allows Esri to collect data about how you use ArcGIS Pro.
-The information is used by software developers to improve the interface and usability of ArcGIS Pro.
+The information is used by Esri software developers to improve the interface and usability of ArcGIS Pro.
 Some hardware and operating system information is also collected.
 No information is gathered that can be linked to you as an individual.

 Participation in the EUEI program is anonymous and unobtrusive.
 Software performance is not affected.
 After your initial agreement, no further action is required on your part.

-Data that is collected and not collected
+Data that is collected and is not collected

-No personal data, such as your IP address or login credentials, is collected.
-No data is collected about the files and services you use in ArcGIS Pro.
+Except as noted below, no data is collected about the files and services you use in ArcGIS Pro.
 No data is collected about your use of products other than ArcGIS products, except for some general information about third-party software that extends ArcGIS.

 How the data is stored and uploaded

 EUEI files have the extension .euei.
 The current file and the two most recent files are stored in the application data location on your computer, typically C:\Users\<User Name>\AppData\Local\ESRI\ArcGISPro\EUEI.
 The file sizes are less than 1 MB.
 The data is periodically uploaded to a web service and stored in a cloud location determined by your storage region setting, as described in the next section.

 To help aggregate and prioritize the data, all your EUEI files are identified by a single globally unique identifier (GUID), known as the Report ID.
 The Report ID is a randomly generated number.
 It does not identify you as an individual.
 It simply enables Esri to tell the difference between feedback samples from a hundred users and a hundred samples from a single user.

 When you install ArcGIS Pro, one of the preliminary steps prompts you to participate in the EUEI program.
 By default, the check box to participate is selected.
 If you don't want to participate, uncheck the check box before proceeding.